 Baseflow is indicative of groundwater conditions, thus, baseflow measurements would be a feasible indicator of groundwater drought.
 Following the protocol set out by other Conservation Authorities such as the Toronto Regional Conservation Authority, SNC endeavours to develop a baseflow monitoring program.
 The program would involve obtaining baseflow measurements after several days of no precipitation at pre-determined sites.
 A more complete description of TRCA's baseflow methodology can be found in Appendix 6: Baseflow calculations (Toronto Region Conservation Authority) (TRCA, 2009).
 Since TRCA's baseflow monitoring program is not currently associated with the OLWR, threshold values will need to be evaluated and developed for use with SNC's Low Water Response program.
-It is recommended that a baseflow monitoring program be developed in the future for Low Water Response monitoring, and guidelines be developed for interpreting baseflow data.
+It is recommended that a baseflow monitoring, and guidelines be developed for interpreting baseflow data.